remoorejr/cordova-plugin-alpha-wkwebview-engine/README.md

 To access audio files add the prefix:   alpha-local://audio?url= to the local audio file name.
 To access video files, add the prefix:  alpha-local://video?url= to the local video file name.

+To access html files, add the prefix:  alpha-local://html?url= to the local html file name.

-This plugin makes `Cordova` use the `WKWebView` component instead of the default `UIWebView` component, and is installable only on a system with the iOS 9.0 SDK.
+This plugin makes `Cordova` use the `WKWebView` component instead of the default `UIWebView` component, and is installable only on a system with the iOS 9.0 > SDK.

 In iOS 9, Apple has fixed the [issue](http://www.openradar.me/18039024) present through iOS 8 where you cannot load locale files using file://, and must resort to using a local webserver. **However, you are still not able to use XHR from the file:// protocol without [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS) enabled on your server.**